-Wednesday 23 January 2019, 1pm to 2pm, at the Scottish Parliament
+Wednesday 23 January 2019, at the Scottish Parliament

 The research project “Housing and Ageing: Linking strategy to future delivery for Scotland, Wales and England 2030“, funded by the Scottish Universities Insight Institute, used a “serious game” to engage stakeholders in a discussion about the pressures and opportunities in providing housing for Scotland’s growing population.